hands-on-scala/hands-on-scala.github.io/content/post/patternmatch1.md

 case class.
 We'll write one, representing a tweet message, that has three parts:

 - an identifier (_id: Long_)
-- an author (_author: User_, that itself could be a complex case class, now it only contains one String, a name)
+- an author (_user: User_, that itself could be a complex case class, now it only contains one String, a name)
 - a message (_msg: String_)

 Defining these new types (_User_ and _TweetMsg_) in Scala takes only two fairly short lines: